Achilles Avulsion | ORIF Required | Tension Band Wiring

 Epidemiology

-- Gender: Female predominance (osteoporosis)
+- Gender: Female predominance (around 62% in Carnero-Martin), reflecting post-menopausal osteoporosis

 Calcaneal tuberosity fracture = Achilles tendon avulsion - Tuberosity is insertion site for Achilles tendon.
 Avulsion causes loss of plantarflexion power and inability to push off.
 ORIF required if displaced to prevent equinus contracture.